Kvaser/pycanlib/docs/canlib/devicesandchannels.rst

 Identifying Devices and Channels
 --------------------------------

-Once we have imported `canlib.canlib` which enumerates the connected Kvaser CAN devices, we can call `~canlib.canlib.getNumberOfChannels` to get the number of enumerated channels in our system.
+Once we have imported `canlib.canlib`, which enumerates the connected Kvaser CAN devices, we can call `~canlib.canlib.getNumberOfChannels` to get the number of enumerated channels in our system.